St Colman's Park

-St Colman's Park is a football stadium in Cobh, County Cork.
-It is home to Cobh Ramblers F.C. of the League of Ireland First Division.
+St Colman's Park is a football stadium in Cobh, County Cork in Ireland.
+Owned by the Football Association of Ireland, it is home to Cobh Ramblers F.C. of the League of Ireland First Division.

+Development

-The stadium was redeveloped during the mid-2000s.
+First opened in the 1960s, the stadium was redeveloped during the mid-2000s.
+The club claim to have moved to the ground in 1954.
 Construction on a new changing facility and press office along with a new chairman's office was completed in 2006 along with new floodlights and a 900-seater stand replacing the old shed.
 The east stand, too was improved with 450 new seats being installed.
 A new surface was also added prior to the clubs admission to the Eircom/Airtricity League Premier Division in 2009.

+In December 2023, work began to replace the grass pitch with an artificial turf pitch.
+The new artificial pitch and floodlights were completed in April 2024.

+Ownership

+The ground was originally owned by Cobh Ramblers.
+In January 2009, the club's members proposed selling St Colman's Park to the Football Association of Ireland (FAI) in order to clear the club's debts.
+The club would then lease the ground back and continue to play at the venue.
+Although the FAI initially declined to purchase the ground, they later agreed to a leaseback arrangement.
+In July 2021, Cobh Ramblers agreed a new 99-year lease with the FAI for St Colman's Park.

+Use

-The stadium has hosted international underage games including games in the 1994 UEFA European Under-16 Football Championship qualifiers.
+In addition to use by Cobh Ramblers, the stadium has hosted international underage games including games in the 1994 UEFA European Under-16 Football Championship qualifiers.
 Munster Schools Senior Cup games have also been staged at the stadium including the final which was won by local Cobh school, Coláiste Muire in 2010.